Structure

 HTML file paths use relative or absolute URLs for linking resources.

-HTML file paths are used to link to external resources such as images, stylesheets, scripts, and other files.
-These paths can be relative or absolute, each having specific use cases and benefits.
+HTML file paths are used to link resources such as images, stylesheets, scripts, and other documents on a website.
+They can be either relative or absolute URLs.
+Understanding how to use these paths effectively is crucial for web development.

 Relative File Paths